clelidm/Spike-GAN/README.md

-This code is forked from epiasini/Spike-GAN.
+Program forked from epiasini/Spike-GAN.
-It is developing on the maxent part, adapted for student's projects based on generalization of stationary binary data.
+This version is developing on the maxent part, and adapted for a project based on generalization of stationary binary data.

 # Spike-GAN